 Ask almost any tenant or landlord about the greatest downfall of the landlord-tenant relationship and you will hear the same answer, “poor communication.”
 This communication failure is unfortunate, as it frequently leads to animosity from both parties.

-Building a strong and lasting relationship between you and your tenant will go a long way in making your life easier and reducing the amount of turnovers your rental property sees.
-Less turnovers equals less expenses for you and a better ability to make profit off your rental.
+Building a strong and lasting relationship between you and your tenant will go a long way in making your life easier and reducing a number of turnovers your rental property sees.
+Fewer turnovers equal fewer expenses for you and a better ability to make a profit off your rental.

 The landlord-tenant relationship starts from the very first interaction you have with your new tenant.
 Laying the groundwork early on will go a long way towards a successful future.
 Considering most landlord-tenant relationship last a year or more, investing in this relationship will save both parties time and money.